10 June 2008, early morning

 [1] Weblogs | Code

-22 March 2007, early morning
+22 March 2007, mid-morning

 A function object is any object that can behave like a function.
 A function object is commonly referred to as a functor, because function object takes too long to both say and type.
-In C++, we implement functions by creating classes that override operator(); syntactically, this makes a function call and a call to the member function operator() of the functor identical.
-Functors are used throughout the STL.
+In C++, we implement functors by creating classes that override operator()

 This sort of behaviour would be implemented in C using call-back functions: supplying pointers to the functions you want some block of code to use.
 You can think of functors as the evolution of call-back functions; being proper classes, functors can encapsulate functionality nicely.
 Since functors do everything call-back functions do and more you should probably use them over call-back functions, more often not.